Experiment of The Month

 The pan rings when the lamp flashes through transparent plastic, but not when the light is blocked by carbon paper.
 The sound of the flash does not cause the sound in the pan.

 Mr. Sensenig began with order-of-magnitude tests.
-From the manfacturer's specifications and from battery lifetime he made two separate estimates of the amount of energy in one the light from one flash.
-In both cases he estimated an energy per flash of about 100 Joule.
+From the manufacturer's specifications and from battery lifetime he made two separate estimates of the amount of energy in one the light from one flash.
+In both

 Plating the pan with silver had a negligible effect on the intensity of the sound.
 The sooty pan did generate more sound when the air pressure was high, indicating that heating of the air was significant.
 When the air was removed, the sooty pan and the shiny pan produced about the same sound intensity.